General Accessibility Information and Resources

 The Great Lakes ADA Center provides information, materials, technical assistance and training on the Americans with Disabilities Act.
 The website provides many online learning opportunities, FAQs, and other information, along with contact information for specific questions.

-ASGCLA Toolkit: The Association of Specialized Government and Cooperative Library Agencies (ASGCLA) has created a series of fifteen tipsheets to help librarians “understand and manage access issues” related to a variety of physical, cognitive and developmental disabilities, as well as mental illness.
+ASGCLA Toolkit: The Association of Specialized Government and Cooperative Library Agencies (ASGCLA) created eighteen toolkits to help librarians “understand and manage access issues” related to a variety of physical, cognitive and developmental disabilities, as well as mental illness.
+Additional vetted resources about a variety of other relevant accessibility issues are also available on this site.
+ASGCLA was, until 2020, a division of the American Library Association.

 Tips for hiring a sign language interpreter and lists of qualified Wisconsin interpreters.

-Training modules for creating inclusive programs and services from the San José Public Library
+Training modules from San José Public Library for creating inclusive programs and services for children (201

 Autism resource list in our article index.